intellectivelab/docs.intellectivelab.com/_docs/unity-react/configuration/grids.md

 layout: docs
 category: Unity 7
 ---
-# How To Add Action To The Grid
+# How to Add Action to the Grid

 *content to be added*